Overview

 The application form can be found in the Logbook Section in People HR.
 Once the form is submitted, it will be sent to your Manager for approval.

-We have created a video to show you to apply for paternity leave, this can be viewed Here.
+We have created a video tutorial to show you how to apply for parental leave via People HR, Logbook Section.
+You can view this here.

 Early confinement